Prince0x01/fundme/README.md

 - Web3.storage: Storing files on IPFS
 - Framer Motion: Custom animations
 - Fractal.id: Decentralized identity management
-- Solidity: Programming language
-- Ethereum Networks: Sepolia testnet for deployment and Linear l2 network
+- Ethereum Networks: Sepolia testnet for deployment and Linear L2 network
 - Ethers: Web3 framework
-- Infura: Infura RPC endpoints
+- Truffle and Infura: [Truffle-config.js](https://github.com/Prince0x01/fundme/blob/main/truffle-config.js) file and Infura RPC endpoints
-- Truffle: Truffle dashboard,truffle config file and migrations for contract compilation and deployment
-- Metamask: Metamask SDK and
+- Metamask SDK and Metamask Snaps Use
-- Metamask Snaps: Transaction insight snaps
+- `./fundme/hooks/useMetaMask.jsx`

+## Future Development

+In future versions, FundMe aims to implement a contract that allows project owners to mint and sell NFTs as a means of raising funds.
+This would provide an additional avenue for fundraising, beyond relying solely on user-contributed funds.
+The project owners would be able to leverage platform-based NFT storage or third-party marketplaces to mint and store the NFTs.
+These NFTs would be advertised on the campaign's page, and when users purchase these NFTs, they would contribute to the campaign goal through the purchased NFTs.
+Additionally, owning these NFTs would grant users the right to vote for the release of funds to project owners.

+Please let me know if there's anything else I can help you with!

 ## Team Members